Requirements for Applying to our

 Unofficial Transcript Submission

-If an applicant to our New York or Los Angeles campus wishes to submit an unofficial transcript, it must be delivered to the Admissions Office at our Los Angeles campus.
+If an applicant to our New York or Los Angeles campus wishes to submit an unofficial transcript, it must be delivered to the Admissions Office at the campus you are applying to.

 - Email to the address indicated in the applicant’s Full-Time Application Account